 - Self-defense.
 You used physical force against another party because you felt that the other person was an imminent threat against you, or the other person was the initial aggressor.

 - Defense of another.
 You believed that using physical force against another party was absolutely necessary in order to protect the safety and well-being of another third party.

 What Do I Do If I Have Been Falsely Accused of Domestic Violence in Houston?

 If you have been falsely accused of domestic violence or family violence, it is highly recommended to take the following steps:

 - Stay calm.
 The circumstances surrounding the charge/arrest can be an emotionally-charged situation, and reacting negatively to it can potentially exacerbate the case against you.

 - Comply with any and all orders from law enforcement.
 If you are arrested for domestic violence, do not resist, and do not argue with police officers.
 Remember, the authorities decide who may be charged with crimes, and being uncooperative can leave a bad impression on law enforcement.

 - Remain silent.
 Do not answer any questions or offer any information.
 Law enforcement and other authorities can use whatever you say to substantiate any cases against your character.

-How Can a Lawyer Help Defend My Domestic Violence Case?
+How Can a Houston Domestic Violence Lawyer Help Defend My Case?

 An experienced domestic violence attorney in Houston is essential to ensuring your case is properly defended.
 A domestic violence attorney understands that there are multiple avenues to combating cases of wrongfully charged domestic violence.